 Other Components of an ISSP

-The Proposed Guidance also includes the following components that the NFA indicates should be part of a member firm’s ISSP:
+The Cybersecurity Guidance also includes the following that the NFA indicates should be part of a member firm’s ISSP:

 Employee Training.
-The Proposed Guidance states ISSPs should contain, among other things, a description of the member firm’s ongoing education and training relating to information security for all appropriate personnel.
+ISSPs should contain, among other things, a description of the member firm’s ongoing education and training relating to information security for all appropriate personnel.

 Third-Party Service Providers.
-The Proposed Guidance also states that ISSPs should address, as part of the security risk assessment, the risks posed by critical third-party service providers that have access to a member firm’s systems; operate outsourced systems for the member; or provide cloud-based services, such as data storage or application software, to the member.
-The NFA is recommending member firms employ various techniques to limit the cyber risks of using third-party service providers, including performing due diligence on critical service providers’ security practices; avoiding use of third parties whose security standards are not comparable to the member's standards, including in their arrangements with critical third-party service providers appropriate measures that are designed to protect customer and firm confidential data; implementing access controls on third-party service providers; and restricting or removing, on a timely basis, a third party’s access to information systems once the service provider is no longer providing services.
+ISSPs should address, as part of the security risk assessment, the risks posed by critical third-party service providers that have access to a member firm’s systems; operate outsourced systems for the member; or provide cloud-based services, such as data storage or application software, to the member.
+The NFA recommends that member firms employ various techniques to limit the cyber risks of using third-party service providers, including performing due diligence on critical service providers’ security practices; avoiding use of third parties whose security standards are not comparable to the member's standards, including in their arrangements with critical third-party service providers appropriate measures that are designed to protect customer and firm confidential data; implementing access controls on third-party service providers; and restricting or removing, on a timely basis, a third party’s access to information systems once the service provider is no longer providing services.

 Recordkeeping.
-The Proposed Guidance also states that all records relating to a member firm’s adoption and implementation of an ISSP and that document a member’s compliance with Guidance must be maintained pursuant to NFA Compliance Rule 2-10.
+All records relating to a member firm’s adoption and implementation of an ISSP and that document a member’s compliance with the Cybersecurity Guidance must be maintained pursuant to NFA Compliance Rule 2-10.

 The CFTC and NFA each stated earlier this year that cybersecurity would be a significant regulatory priority for each organization going forward.
-The Proposed Guidance appears to be a significant element of the NFA’s initiatives in this area, and the content of the guidance could be the basis for future regulatory, inspection, and enforcement actions by the NFA.
-We expect that the Proposed Guidance (subject to any changes by the CFTC) will be issued soon, possibly by the end of this year.
-If, as expected, the Proposed Guidance is adopted, it will be important for NFA member firms to review their cybersecurity programs to ensure they are consistent with the NFA’s interpretive guidance.
-We will keep you updated on this matter.
+The Cybersecurity Guidance is a significant element of the NFA’s initiatives in this area, and the content of the guidance could be the basis for future regulatory, inspection, and enforcement actions by the NFA related to cybersecurity failures.
+The March 1, 2016 compliance date is relatively soon, and therefore it is important for NFA member firms to review their cybersecurity programs to seek to ensure they are consistent with the Cybersecurity Guidance.